 Artistic portraiture is something close to my heart.
 This is what can take your wedding photography a set above the rest, by offering a creative twist to your typical gallery.
-Now, now all the photos you get in your gallery will have this creative & artistic twist, you can count on a good amount of them to be eye catching and creative.
+Now, not all the photos you get in your gallery will have this creative & artistic twist, but you can count on a good amount of them to be eye catching and creative.
 Creative / Artistic photographers use things like creative composition, double exposures, prisms, and tilt shift lenses to create unique imagery, often in camera depending on the camera’s capability.
 If the photographer is unable to produce the effect desired in camera, they will take to photoshop to create images with the same sort of effects.
-This is a style I adore and am definitely trying to incorporate more into my work.
+This is a style I adore and incorporate into my own work.

 Some of my favorite local photographers who have this “Artistic” Style.

 The Earthy/ desaturated style is very similar to the moody editing, I like to see them as different.
 Earthy or desaturated styles have more to do with the coloring than how bright or dark the editing is.
 Desaturated and Earthy tend to be moody, but moody doesn’t tend to be earthy/desaturated.
 All desaturated means is that the colors have been muted, not drastically, but enough to not look like it does in person.